NSW Perinatal Data Collection (SAPHaRI). Centre for Epidemiology and Evidence, NSW Ministry of Health.

 The Accessibility/Remoteness Index of Australia Plus (ARIA plus) is a remoteness index value (or score) based on road distance to major service centres (GISCA).
 In 2001, the Australian Bureau of Statistics (ABS) applied ARIA cut-off scores to define the Australian Statistical Geography Standard (ASGS) Remoteness Areas (ABS).

-In the report, remoteness areas are classified as Major cities; Inner regional or Outer regional areas (these two are referred to as regional when taken together); Remote and Very remote areas (remote when the last two are taken together).
-The term rural and remote is used when referring generally to areas outside Major Cities.
+In HealthStats NSW, remoteness areas are classified as Major cities; Inner regional or Outer regional areas (these two are referred to as 'regional' when taken together); Remote and Very remote areas ('remote' when the last two are taken together).
+The term 'rural and remote' is used when referring generally to areas outside Major Cities.